CONSERVATION

 What does the All-Season Resorts Act (ASRA) do?

-The proposed act exempts any tourism development in ‘all-season resort zones’ from the normal environmental land-use planning, review and approval processes applied to all other public land use activities, circumventing and undermining the Alberta Land Stewardship Act (ALSA) and the Environmental Protection and Enhancement Act (EPA).
+The Act exempts any tourism development in ‘all-season resort zones’ from the normal environmental land-use planning, review and approval processes applied to all other public land use activities, circumventing and undermining the Alberta Land Stewardship Act (ALSA) and the Environmental Protection and Enhancement Act (EPA).

-Alarmingly, Bill 35 also makes it clear that the Minister of Tourism and Sport has the power to de-list and remove protected area designations in order to create All-Season Resort Zones.
+Alarmingly, it also gives the Minister of Tourism and Sport the power to de-list and remove protected area designations in order to create All-Season Resort Zones.
+Already, the provincial government has removed 131 hectares (324 acres) from Spray Lakes Provincial Park without public consultation.
+Those mountain slopes are now zoned as an All‑Season Resort Area, which is what’s enabling Fortress to expand its lease area.

 This is an unprecedented transfer of land management powers to the Ministry of Tourism and Sport, which has never acted as a land manager, having neither the scope, experience, nor the capacity to do so.